-Consisting of a winding, a collar and a bobbin, a voice coil is a kind of electric coil.
+Consisting of a winding, a collar, and a bobbin, a voice coil is a kind of electric coil.
 It attaches to the apex of a loudspeaker cone, where its purpose is to help it magnify sound.

-When designing voice coils, manufacturers seek to make sure they are as lightweight as possible, with the lowest mass possible (too much inertia makes it hard to accurately reproduce high frequency sounds).
+When designing voice coils, manufacturers seek to make sure they are as lightweight as possible with the lowest mass possible (too much inertia makes it hard to accurately reproduce high frequency sounds).
 Often, they encase them in housings to create actuating (movement controlling) parts that help protect them.
-Nevertheless, because voice coils must be so lightweight and small, they are quite delicate, and users must take care to not pass more power through them than for what they’re designed.
+Nevertheless, because voice coils must be so lightweight and small, they are quite delicate, and users must take care to not pass more power through them than for what they’re designed for.
 Pairing excessive input power with low frequencies risks causing the coil to knock around and become distorted.

 The windings, or electromagnetic coil portion, of voice coils are made from a conductive metal like aluminum.
-Manufacturers can customize voice coils in a number of ways, including by: size, housing type, speed, force, etc. To vary their properties and the areas in which the coils can work, manufacturers customize wire type.
+Manufacturers can customize voice coils in a number of ways, including by size, housing type, speed, and force.
+To vary their properties and the areas in which the coils can work, manufacturers customize wire type.
 For example, ribbon-wire (flattened wire) creates a coil with a high packing density in magnetic gaps.
 A coil made from round wire, on the other hand, has a low packing density.
 To immerse voice coils in a ferrofluid, manufacturers can surface seal the bobbin and collar materials.
 This helps cool the coil by conducting heat away from it and into the magnet structure.

 Voice coils come in two main varieties: overhung and underhung.
 The difference between the two is in how they’re immersed into the magnetic field.

-Underhung voice coils are shorter than the magnetic gap.
+- Shorter than the magnetic gap.
 With a low coil mass, they display a medium to high level of sensitivity.
 For that reason, they’re mostly installed in high-end speakers.
 Unlike overhung voice coils, if and when they exceed their limits, they respond with hard nonlinearity.